roast-cms/french-press-editor/README.md

 # Usage Example

 `french-press-editor` was built for fast installation and with a pre-defined set of tools.
-It's meant to make a good editorial experience that has most of the required features of a typical blog or publication entry for your users with the absolute minimum required from you, the developer.
+It's meant to make a good editorial experience that has most of the required features of a typical blog or magazine entry for your users with the absolute minimum required from you, the developer.
 This tool is extendable, via Slate's [plugins](https://github.com/ianstormtaylor/slate/blob/master/docs/general/plugins.md) infrastructure, however, it has some prerequisites and opinionated limitations.

 ## Quick start